Article

 Ricochet360 is a cloud phone system that came to Eleken for a redesign to make the app more intuitive.
 Ricochet was a complex software, and its old product design didn't make things any easier.
 It took more than a month to onboard new users, so making things easier on them was the number one priority.

-To solve the issue of the cluttered dashboard, we first of all again made use of creating different tabs the user can engage when necessary.
+To solve the issue of the cluttered dashboard, we first of all again made use of creating different tabs that the user can engage with when necessary.
 This allowed us to remove the unnecessary data from the primary screen.

-Designing a layout with clear visual hierarchy and different types of charts allowed us to create a composition which is easy to understand at a first glance.
+Designing a layout with a clear visual hierarchy and different types of charts allowed us to create a composition which is easy to understand at a first glance.
 We also used colors to guide the users' attention and designed simple and intuitive icons.

 Takeaways: